-I was born into a Southern Baptist family in west Tennessee, the second of 3 sons.
+I was born into a Southern Baptist family in west Tennessee, the second of three sons.
 (That’s me on the right.)
 My mother was pretty religious and pressured me into getting baptized when I was around 10 years old.
-My father, a WWII Veteran, wasn’t very religious, but even so, he would sometimes refer to the “Old Man Upstairs”; and he would say prayers at meals.
+My father, a WWII veteran, wasn’t very religious, but even so he would sometimes refer to the “Old Man Upstairs” and would say prayers at meals.
 I went to church only occasionally, and never as a family, because my mother said that churches were full of hypocrites, in that they professed the values of Jesus but did not live by them.

-I attended high school in Camden, a rural west Tennessee town. .
+I attended high school in a rural west Tennessee town. .
 I was a believer growing up, in high school and through four years of the Navy, volunteering for service during the Vietnam War era.
-After leaving service, I took advantage of the GI-Bill to attend the University of Tennessee in Knoxville, starting in the fall of 72.
+After leaving service, I took advantage of the GI-Bill to attend the University of Tennessee in Knoxville, starting in the fall of 1972, living in Hess Hall.
 There I met Hilda, a pretty young girl from South Carolina whom I immediately fell in love with.

-I was amazed that she, an atheist, knew my religion better than I did, and rejected it.
+I was amazed that she, an atheist, knew my religion better than I did and rejected it.
 We had many long conversations about Christian beliefs in general, and mine in particular.

 I had never been a strong believer, but had never doubted that God existed.
-At that time I believed that I would eventually have to “turn to Christ” at some time in the future.
+At that time I believed that I would eventually have to “turn my life over to Christ” at some time in the future.
 But here was this little slip of girl telling me that she didn’t believe it, that there were GOOD reasons not to believe it.